The Lost Boys: Cultural influence

-The mythographer A. Asbjørn Jøn wrote that The Lost Boys helped shift popular culture depictions of vampires.
-The film is often credited with bringing a more youthful appeal to the vampire genre by making the vampires themselves sexy and young.
-This inspired subsequent films like Buffy the Vampire Slayer.
+The Lost Boys has been credited with helping shift depictions of vampires in popular culture and bringing a more youthful, sexier appeal to the vampire genre.
+This inspired subsequent films like Buffy the Vampire Slayer (1992).
 The scene in which David transforms noodles into worms was directly referenced in the 2014 vampire mockumentary film What We Do in the Shadows.
-The film inspired the song of the same name by the Finnish gothic rock band The 69 Eyes.
-Gunship's 2018 Dark All Day music video and lyrics reference the themes and practical effects, on top of collaborating with Tim Cappello.
+The film inspired the song of the same name by the Finnish gothic rock band the 69 Eyes from their 2004 album Devils.

+Themes and practical effects from the movie are referenced in the lyrics and music video of Gunship's 2018 "Dark All Day".
+Tim Cappello, who performed the song "I Still Believe" on the Lost Boys soundtrack, collaborated on the Gunship track.
+Cappello appears in the film as lead performer at the beach concert (vocals and saxophone).

 The music video for "Into the Summer", a song released by American rock band Incubus on August 23, 2019, pays homage to the film.

-Event organizers Monopoly Events created "the biggest Lost Boys reunion ever" in 2019 at their annual horror fan convention, For the Love of Horror, which included Kiefer Sutherland, Jason Patric, Alex Winter, Jamison Newlander, and Billy Wirth along with musicians from the film, G Tom Mac, and Tim Cappello, who all appeared at the event and were reunited for the first time in over 30 years.
-Both G Tom Mac and Tim Cappello performed separate live music sets on the event stage to a vast crowd of fans on both days of the event, while Cappello performed a third time at the event after-party.
-All of the celebrities posed together for photographs in a purpose-built "cave" set modeled on the vampire cave seen in The Lost Boys original movie which was complete with a poster of Jim Morrison, a bottle of fake blood and David the vampire's wheelchair.
+Event organizer Monopoly Events created "the biggest Lost Boys reunion ever" in 2019 at their annual horror fan convention, For the Love of Horror, which included Kiefer Sutherland, Jason Patric, Alex Winter, Jamison Newlander, and Billy Wirth along with musicians from the film, G Tom Mac, and Tim Cappello, who were reunited for the first time in over 30 years.
+G Tom Mac and Tim Cappello performed separate live music sets on the event stage to a vast crowd of fans on both days of the event, while Cappello performed a third time at the event after-party.
+The actors posed together for photographs in a purpose-built cave set modeled on the vampire cave seen in The Lost Boys film, which was complete with a poster of Jim Morrison, a bottle of fake blood and David the vampire's wheelchair.
+The group reunited once again at the 2023 event, and this time, Jason Patric gave a live commentary during a closed screening of the film in the venue.

-The Frog Brothers make a (non-canonical) cameo in Jenny Colgan's 2001 novel, Looking For Andrew McCarthy, in which they are now police officers and make brief, ominous reference to their past work with "the supernatural".
+The Frog brothers make a cameo in Jenny Colgan's 2001 novel Looking for Andrew McCarthy, in which they are now police officers and make a brief, ominous reference to their past work with "the supernatural".

+Home media

+The film was released on DVD in January 1998.
+In August 2004, the film received a special-edition two-disc release, which contained an audio commentary from Schumacher, deleted scenes, and making-of featurettes.
+The film was issued on Blu-ray in July 2008.
+For the film's 35th anniversary in September 2022, it was released as a 4K Blu-ray SteelBook, in tandem with Poltergeist (1982).
+The release includes special features ported from the 2008 edition.